marianafranco/marianafranco.github.io/_posts/2014-05-30-swapping-keys.markdown

 tags: xmodmap linux
 ---

 Some weeks ago, my laptop `k` key just stopped to work.
-By chance, the `k` letter is not used to much in Portuguese and I could wait some days to see whether it returns to live or not.
+By chance, the `k` letter is not used to much in Portuguese and I could wait some days to see whether it returns to life or not.
 With its death declared, I started looking for some ways of mapping another key to the `k` key in Ubuntu, when I found about the `xmodmap` utility.

 <!--more-->